Fitz Roy - West face

 In 1987 Franco Demarchi and Mosè Mercolli (Switzerland) climbed the 250-meter dihedral straight up above the Bloque Empotrado (6a/A2) to reach the summit slopes without traversing to the west-southwest ridge.
 They found poor quality rock.
 This line is the descent route.
 This direct variation was erroneously credited in many publications to Italians Ermanno Salvaterra, Elio Orlandi and Maurizio Giarolli.

 History.
 Fonrouge and Comesaña, who were completely unknown outside their country, surprised the climbing world with such a bold and committing ascent, which was completed in three days round trip.
 Theirs was the second ascent of Fitz Roy.
 They were part of a bigger expedition that included Antonio Misson, Martín Dónovan and Jorge Ruiz Luque (Argentina).
 Carlos Botazzi and Otto Weisskopft (Italian and Austrian born Argentines), Teodoro Sifuentes and Anselmo Weber (Argentina) first attempted this line during the winter of 1962 and Botazzi and Weisskopft tried again two years later.
 On both occasions they reached the Bloque Empotrado.
 Until very recently it was the only route on Fitz Roy that was put up alpine style, without the use of fixed ropes.
 The first winter ascent was done by Argentines Eduardo Brenner, Sebastián De La Cruz and Gabriel Ruiz, over three days in July, 1986.
 De La Cruz and Ruiz suffered severe frostbite, with Ruiz requiring amputation.
 Brenner waited for his companions at the end of the difficulties and did not reach the summit.
 This was the first winter ascent of the peak.
 Since then, the route has seen three or four more winter ascents, including a female winter ascent by Erica Beuzenberg (New Zealand) in 1993.
 Solo ascent: in 2002 Dean Potter (USA) completed a solo ascent of the route in a mere 6.5 hours, descending the Franco-Argentine.
 Before his ascent there had been many solo attempts including Patrick Cordier (France) in 1973, John Bragg (USA) in 1978, Thierry Volpiatto (France) in 1983 and Andy Parkin (UK) in 1996.
 Only Volpiatto made it past the Bloque Empotrado but was forced to retreat when he was hit by rock fall.
+Car-to-car ascents, starting from the Río Eléctrico bridge and finishing in El Pilar: Colin Haley and Andy Wyatt 21:08hs 1/2016, the first time that Fitz Roy was climbed in a day round-trip; in 2014 Simon Gietl and Gerry Fiegl had done it in 31:30hs; in 2013 Ben Erdmann and Tomás Müller did it in 36hs; in early 2009, Jorge Ackermann, Tomy Aguilo and Milena Gomez had also done it in around 36 hs.

 Notes.
-In 1987 Paul Gagner and Walt Shipley (USA) made the first traverse of the mountain, climbing the Supercanaleta and descending the Franco-Argentina in just one day.
+In 1987 Paul Gagner and Walt Shipley (USA) made the first traverse of the mountain, climbing the Supercanaleta and descending the French Route in just one day.
 In late 1973 Kevin Carroll (New Zealand) and Steve McAndrews (USA) lost their lives while attempting or completing the second ascent of the route.
 Their bodies were found in the snow at the base of the route.
 In 2002 Frank Van Herreghewe, a very well loved Chalten resident of Belgian and Andorran descent fell while attempting to solo the Californian route, and now lies in a ledge in the vicinity of the Bloque Empotrado.

 Supposed.
 In the early 2000s, having just been freed from a Bolivian jail, Alain Mesili (France) reported to Englishman Yossi Brain that he and Ricardo Arzela (Spain) had climbed a new line on Fitz Roy back in 1970.
 He claimed they climbed the first 300 meters of the Supercanaleta then traversed left on to a side ramp, which they supposedly followed until the vicinity of the Bloque Empotrado.
 At that point they supposedly climbed up and left across a steep bulge to reach a series of crack systems and ramps near the NW ridge, climbing up the final headwall via steep cracks, in the general area of what Afanassieff and partners climbed in 1979.
 Mesili claimed they spent four days on the ascent and a fifth day descending the 1952 French route, accomplishing a traverse of the mountain.
 He also claimed they climbed free, using pitons only for protection.
 This was reported in High Magazine 196 p.17.
 There is no basis to believe Mesili’s claims.
 There is no record of a Basque climber by the name of Arzela ever existing.
 Also, a good friend of Mesili’s assures that they visited the Fitz Roy area together for the first time in the early 1980’s, making it clear that Mesili had never been there before then.
 It is unclear if Mesili tried to pull a joke on Brain, who had just published a guidebook to the Bolivian Andes, something that Mesili might have resented, or if the time spent in jail sent Mesili’s imagination on a little trip to the past.